Barloworld (OTCMKTS:BRRAY) Hits New 52-Week Low at $4.79

-Barloworld Limited (OTCMKTS:BRRAY – Get Rating) shares hit a new 52-week low during mid-day trading on Monday .
-The stock traded as low as $4.79 and last traded at $4.79, with a volume of 20 shares trading hands.
+Barloworld Limited (OTCMKTS:BRRAY – Get Rating)’s stock price hit a new 52-week low on Tuesday .
+The company traded as low as $4.79 and last traded at $4.79, with a volume of 11 shares changing hands.
 The stock had previously closed at $4.79.

 Barloworld Price Performance